Airdrie86/life-hack-1/README.md

 <h2>Webinar:</h2>
 <p>I also added a seperate section for upcoming webinars.
 This gives times and dates to webinars that would help give the user more info and help on the relevant subjects.
 It also gives the user where to find the webinars and tells the user about the social media links placed in the footer below.<p>
+<p>With this part I also hope to use such webinars and social media links to help the user but also help them return to one of our platforms and keep them coming back.

 ![2021-08-05 (7)](https://user-images.githubusercontent.com/82090017/128430733-8e0676bb-0f31-4d89-8ae4-4743f248feeb.png)